jon-deng/mpl-layout/README.md

 pip install .
 ```

-The package also requires `numpy`, `matplotlib`, and `jax`.
+The package requires `numpy`, `matplotlib`, and `jax`.

 ## How to use

+Usage of the package is very simple if you are familiar with geometric constraints from CAD programs like AutoCAD, SolidWorks, etc.
-Basic usage of the package is shown in the `examples` folder.
+The tutorial notebook in `examples/tutorial.ipynb` demonstrates the basic usage of the package and explains some of the commonly used geometric constraints.
+Other examples are also given in the `examples` folder.

-The notebook at `examples/ten_simple_rules_demo.ipynb` contains an interactive demo using MPLLayout to recreate figures from ["Ten Simple Rules For Better Figures"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833) (Rougier, Droettboom and Bourne 2014).
+The notebook at `examples/ten_simple_rules_demo.ipynb` contains an interactive demo to recreate figures from ["Ten Simple Rules For Better Figures"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833) (Rougier, Droettboom and Bourne 2014).
-This demo splits the layout creation across several steps to better explain the result of different geometric constraints.

 ## Contributing